-The Rev. Martin Luther King, Faith in the Future and 5 Predictions for the Next Decade
+The Rev. Martin Luther King Jr., Faith in the Future and 5 Predictions for the Next Decade

-To paraphrase the Rev. Martin Luther King: The ultimate measure of an organization is not where it stands in moments of comfort and convenience, but where it stands at times of challenge and change.
+To paraphrase the Rev. Martin Luther King, Jr.: The ultimate measure of an organization is not where it stands in moments of comfort and convenience, but where it stands at times of challenge and change.

-Intuitively, King’s sentiment also applies to business transformation in what promises to be a turbulent new decade of technology, cultural and macroeconomic trends.
-Leaders change culture and culture changes us.
-It’s worth noting that Goldman Sachs CEO David Solomon recently announced his investment bank will help companies go public only if they have at least one “diverse” board member.
-Not just because it’s the right thing to do but because it’s an opportunity to move the market forward.
+King’s moral leadership changed the culture and the culture changed us.
+In the world of business, there’s a connection in the recent announcement by Goldman Sachs CEO David Solomon that his investment bank would help companies go public only if they had at least one “diverse” board member.
+Solomon’s announcement is significant not just because it was the right thing to do, but because it recognized diversity as an opportunity to keep the market moving forward.

-Never mind that the performance of public offerings of U.S. companies with at least one female director has been “significantly better” in the last four years than those without, according to Solomon.
+Turns out, for example, the performance of public offerings of U.S. companies with at least one female director has been “significantly better” in the last four years than those without gender diversity, according to Solomon.

 1. The Rise of Prediction Machines